 The Tuatha Dé Danaan declined his offer, they have enough milk anyhow.
 He then promises four harvests per year, but the Tuatha Dé Danaan refused: one crop suits them perfectly.

 At the very end, Lug spare his life on condition that he teaches the Tuatha Dé Danaan when and how to plow, sow and harvest.

 This seemingly trivial scene is situating with relative accuracy the time when it occured: it is clear that the Tuatha still do not know all the intricacies of agriculture and livestock, while Fomorians have already mastered these techniques and can teach them.
-Thus it happened about 9000 years ago, when agriculture and livestock were introduced, first in Egypt, then in Sumer and finally across Europe.

 In Greek mythology, there is a myth that addresses the same issues and might occur at the same time, it is the twelve works of Hercules, who must tame a bull and bring back the golden apples of the Hesperides.
 It seems to me that these labors of Hercules describe precisely the period when hunter-gatherers have discovered agriculture and livestock.
 And we understand how, little by little, brawlers wandering from brawl to rape of became peaceful sedentary farmers.